techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (160)
 Suppose a method called finallyTest() consists of a try block, followed by a catch block, followed by a finally block.
 Assuming the JVM doesn’t crash and the code does not execute a System.exit() call, under what circumstances will the finally block not begin to execute?
 (Choose one.)

-a.
-The try block throws an exception, and the catch block also throws an exception.
+A. The try block throws an exception, and the catch block also throws an exception.

-b.
-The try block throws an exception that is not handled by the catch block.
+B. The try block throws an exception that is not handled by the catch block.

-c.
-The try block throws an exception, and the catch block calls finallyTest() in a way that causes another exception to be thrown.
+C. The try block throws an exception, and the catch block calls finallyTest() in a way that causes another exception to be thrown.

-d.
-If the JVM doesn't crash and the code does not execute a System.exit() call, the finally block will always execute.
+D. If the JVM doesn't crash and the code does not execute a System.exit() call, the finally block will always execute.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: